piccolojnr/javascript-projects/README.md

 ### 9. Tic Tac Toe
 A classic tic tac toe game where two players alternate turns to place their marks on a 3x3 grid.

+### 10. Pico Torrent
+A simple torrent client that allows users to download torrent files using the WebTorrent library.

 ## Installation